Chicory: A Colorful Tale: Development

 Originally under the title Drawdog, Chicory was unveiled via a Kickstarter on August 15, 2019, with a planned 202X release date.
 The project was started by indie developer Greg Lobanov, who previously worked on Wandersong and was funded within a day.
 Chicory was showcased at PAX West 2019, and was met with positive reception from RPGamer.
 The game started development when Lobanov wanted to make an art game that focused on how art interacts with the world.

 In an interview, the game's composer Lena Raine wrote that she wanted to create a contrast between the music of the natural world and the darkness.
 Raine said that various instruments were used in order to create the tone, “It’s almost like the distortion of the natural, so you’ll notice that I use a lot of synths and also acoustic instruments run through guitar pedals and amps and all sorts of literal distortion to create a sound that’s an amplified and chaotic version of reality."
+The soundtrack was released alongside the game in June 2021, and was described as one "designed for continuous listening".

 The character of Chicory reportedly suffered difficulties in characterization during development with some playtesters thinking she was the villain in early builds of the game.
 The character drew from lead artist Alexis Dean-Jones's experiences with obsessive–compulsive disorder in real-life.

-Release

 The release date of Chicory—June 10, 2021—was announced in May 2021.
 The game was released on June 10, 2021, for Mac OS, Microsoft Windows, PlayStation 4, and PlayStation 5.
 On December 15, 2021, the game was released for the Nintendo Switch.
+The title was later ported to Xbox One, and Xbox Series X and Series S on May 30, 2023.

-Following the release of the game, Lobanov released a tweet that showed an animated gif of a two legged fox-like creature which stated that he was making another game with the same developers of Chicory stating he would share more details about the game later in 2022.
+Following the release of the game, Lobanov released a tweet that showed an animated gif of a two legged fox-like creature which stated that he was making another game with the same developers of Chicory, stating he would share more details about the game later in 2022.
+The game was later revealed to be Beastieball.

+In 2023, the Wishes Unlimited production logo was added to the game was added to opening to the game following the development studios formation that same year, with the company now being credited as the game's developer alongside the names of the main individuals involved in creating the game that was there when the game launched.

 Reception

 According to the review aggregator Metacritic, Chicory: A Colorful Tale received "universal acclaim" for Microsoft Windows and Nintendo Switch and "generally favorable reviews" for PlayStation 5.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.